blissai/bliss-cli/README.md

 * Python
 * Javascript
 * CSS
+* Sass
+* Stylus
 * Perl
 * PHP
 * Java
+* Scala
 * Objective-C
+* Swift
 * C++
+* C-Sharp/.Net
+* Elixir

 You can login to your Bliss Dashboard at the link below:

 <a href="https://app.blissai.com/users/sign_in" target="_blank">Log in to Bliss</a>

+The project analysis is platform independent.
+For example .NET project can be analyzed on a Unix machine.

 Information Required
 --------